onyeka-hub/ebs-volume-mount-in-amazon-eks/README.md

 Troubleshooting issues with my ebs volume mount in amazon eks https://aws.amazon.com/premiunsupport/knowledge-center/eks-troubleshoot-ebs-volume-mounts/

 ## Step 1
 1. Verify that you have the required AWS Identity and Access Management (IAM) permission for your "ebs-csi-controller-sa" service account IAM role.
+In otherwords check whether you have an IAM role for ebs-csi-controller service-account.

 2. The ebs-csi-controller has a service account and the service account should have the required IAM roles attached to it.